-We estimate that the net proceeds from our issuance and sale of shares of our common stock in this offering will be approximately \$54.6 million, based on an assumed initial public offering price of \$12.00 per share, the midpoint of the price range listed on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds from this offering will be approximately \$63 million.
+We estimate that the net proceeds from our issuance and sale of shares of our common stock in this offering will be approximately \$54.2 million, based on the initial public offering price of \$11.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds from this offering will be approximately \$62.6 million.